-In case you’re wondering, reverse pedaling is possible on this exercise bike.
+If you’re wondering, reverse pedaling is possible on this exercise bike.
 This doubles the number of workouts available and gives you the chance to focus on different groups of muscles.

 One last aspect to mention here regards the bike’s Q-Factor (spacing between the pedals).
 Although the exact number isn’t specified, it’s relatively narrow.
 Thus, your feet will assume a correct position on the pedals, and the pedaling motion won’t generate any lateral stress.

 The Inspire Fitness CB1 is an air resistance exercise bike.
 This means that it generates a dynamic response when you pedal.
 Differently put, the faster you pedal, the more resistance you will get.

 The main resistance element is the large flywheel-fan.
 It has some plastic material, but it’s a heavy-duty piece, reasonably thick, and should last for many years of use.
 As you begin pedaling and moving the bike’s arms, the fan will start to spin, and the air current that goes through it will generate resistance.

 The bike doesn’t have any other resistance-generating elements.
 It does not have a magnetic brake to add resistance, such as the Sunny SF-B2640.

 The casing on the fan has a small knob on it.
 This is a child-safety element.
 It allows you to lock the fan when you’re not using the bike.
 It does not serve as a tension knob.

 Although this exercise bike features an air resistance system, it’s not extremely noisy.
 You will hear the fan if you pedal fast, but the level of noise generated is reasonably low.